AndroidUPV/Ex27_Maps/README.md

 The app waits for a Google Map to be ready before activating the rest of functionalities.

+The Google maps key must be located in a file named keystore.properties located at the root of the project (at the same level as local.properties).
+It must contain a single line with the following format: GOOGLE_MAPS_KEY="<insert_here_your_google_maps_key>" This file must not be shared on Github, so your key is not publicly visible.

 The action menu enables:
 - Displaying the map in Normal, Terrain, and Satellite mode.
 - Adding markers by clicking on the map.
 A BottomSheetDialog allows the user to set the marker's title, description, and color.